dxstiny/cevlib/README.md

 ## [Quick Start](https://github.com/dxstiny/cevlib/wiki)

 ## Contact
-In case of legal complaints or any other comments, feel free to contact me (the owner of this repository) on telegram: @dxstiny
+In case of legal complaints or other comments, you can contact me (the owner of this repository) on Telegram: [@dxstiny](https://t.me/dxstiny)